-The government is trying to help the most it can, but facing a financial crisis connected to the drop of oil prices, the help is not going as quick as the population wished and with it comes criticism where mostly are tired of waiting.
-With all the inherent problems to a catastrophe of this magnitude people of Ecuador demonstrate there resilience and that they are eager to move on with their lives despite all the difficulties.
+The government is trying to help the most it can, but facing a financial crisis connected to the drop in oil prices, the help is not going as quickly as the population wished and with it comes criticism where mostly are tired of waiting.
+With all the inherent problems to a catastrophe of this magnitude people of Ecuador demonstrate their resilience and that they are eager to move on with their lives despite all the difficulties.

 This is Ecuador, six months after the ground became alive.